Azure/ms-rest-browserauth/README.md

 - Please Ensure that you have followed the steps under `MSAL.js 1.0 with Implicit Flow` as well (this library uses ADAL.js which implements the Implicit Flow).

-Below is a basic sample with authenticates via Azure Active Directory.
+Below is a basic sample which authenticates via Azure Active Directory.
 See the [samples](samples) for more detailed usage.

 ```html
 <!DOCTYPE html>